Infused Water: Make Your H2O More Interesting 0

 Types of foods that fall under the green spectrum include: Artichokes, Arugula, Asparagus, Avocado, Green Apples, Green Beans, Pears, Grapes, Honeydew, Kiwi, Leafy Greens, Spinach, and Peas.

 Blue/Purple: Lastly we have the final group of colors, which are notably high in Lutein, zeaxanthin, vitamin C, fiber, flavonoids, ellagic acid, and quercetin.
 These nutrients are essential for retinal health, aid in lowering cholesterol and boosting your immune system, and also fight inflammation and help with digestion.
-They also limit the activity of cancer cells within your body.

 Types of blue and purple foods that will set you on the path to a nutrient-full lifestyle include: Blackberries, Blueberries, Eggplant, Grapes, Plums, Pomegranates, Prunes, Purple Potatoes, and Purple Cabbage.